How the Stop it Now! Helpline works

 The Helpline Guidelines continue to be revised and developed for the use of Helpline operators, in line with sound child protection principles and good practice.
 If possible, we put callers in touch with relevant local agencies and sources of help and support that they can access, and provide them with web-based resources where appropriate.

-Some people find it easier to contact Stop it Now! by email, rather than by phone. firstname.lastname@example.org offers a confidential email correspondence service.
-Not infrequently, the emailer will go on to speak to an operator, but has the option of continuing to email.
+Some people find it easier to contact Stop it Now! by message, rather than by phone.
+You can access this confidential and secure service by clicking here.
+Not infrequently, the person messaging will go on to speak to an operator, but has the option of continuing to exchange messages.
 Due to high demand for this service, we are unfortunately unable to offer an immediate response to your enquiry.
-Due to present staffing levels, we aim to respond to all emails within 7 working days, but if you require an immediate response, please call the Helpline - 0808 1000 900.
+Due to present staffing levels, we aim to respond to all emails within 5-7 working days, but if you require an immediate response, please call the Helpline - 0808 1000 900.

 In 2002 the Helpline operated a single telephone line, with one operator taking calls.
 As demand for the service increased, our funders provided additional money for a second line and we were able to extend our opening hours to: